Acronis True Image Clone HDD to SSD - How to Guides

-Acronis True Image: clone to SSD
+Why use Acronis True Image to clone HDD to SSD?

 It is a good idea to clone hard drive to an SSD, whether you want to upgrade to a larger drive or get a better performance.
 Since Windows doesn’t offer any built-in tools for disk clone, users can only use some third-party programs like Acronis True Image.

 Acronis True Image is an integrated application that enables you to clone basic drives (both MBR and GPT) to other drives, even if the target drive is of a different capacity.
 For Acronis True Image 2017 or earlier, the cloning should be done from Acronis bootable media.

 However, since Acronis True Image 2018, you can clone directly without bootable media.
 In addition to the disk clone feature, this program also provides users with disk backup, partition backup, and disk restore, etc. And its latest version is Acronis True Image 2021.

 How to use Acronis True Image 2019 to clone to SSD

 Here you can learn how to clone HDD to SSD using Acronis True Image 2019 step by step.
 Please download and install this software on your computer.
 Then, you need to create an account and activate this software.

 Step 1.
 Connect the SSD to your computer.
 Make sure it can be detected.
 Launch this program to click Tools and Clone Disk subsequently.

 Step 2.
 Choose whether to use Automatic (recommended) or Manual transfer mode.
 Then click Next.